 The project has been funded by the Engineering and Physical Sciences Research Council (EPSRC), the Gates Foundation and the Technology Strategy Board.

-Expert advisors have stated that the protoype models seem to be effective.
-Further testing should give people confidence in the value of this technology.
-They have expressed concerns about possible problems that have not yet been faced.
+Expert advisors have stated that the prototype models seem to be effective and that the MFC technology is suﬃciently mature to be introduced as a carbon neutral pre-treatment system that would positively impact the management of liquid waste stream both in urban and rural areas.
+However, further testing should give people confidence in the value of this technology.
+Expert advisors have expressed concerns about possible problems that have not yet been faced.
 For example, other microbes could displace the ones that are generating electricity, thus causing it to fail.
-Only long term use in practical applications can prove whether this might happen.
+Only long-term use in practical applications can prove whether this might happen.

 In context photographs (0)

 You can use the form below to contribute a photo of this product.